mgohashi/mgohashi.github.io/_posts/2020-04-18-setup-a-cloud-native-quarkus-app-in-knative.md

 quickstart-knative-t5xgf-deployment-76f5d67bfd-jr5gt   2/2     Running     0          51s
 ```

-**Note** If wait for 90 seconds you will see that the pod is going to terminate due to the scale to zero feature of knative.
+**Note** If we wait for 90 seconds you will see that the pod is going to terminate due to the scale to zero feature of knative.
 {: .notice--info}

 ```console